themexpert/onepager/readme.txt

 WPOnepager allow you to create beautiful landing page, sales page, webinar & event signup pages, lead generation page, and other type of pages in minutes, not hours!

 At WPOnepager, user experience is our #1 priority.
-Our pre-built page templates and blocks make OnePager the most beginner friendly landing page builder plugin in the market.
+Our pre-built page templates and blocks make WPOnepager the most beginner friendly landing page builder plugin in the market.

 WPOnepager is a 100% mobile responsive, so all your landing pages will always look great on all devices (mobile, tablet, laptop, and desktop).

 WPOnepager' landing pages are also highly optimized for web and built using the web standards because we understand the importance of speed when it comes to SEO and conversion.
 We can honestly say that landing page you are going to make will be faster than your competitor.

 > <strong>WPOnepager Pro</strong><br />
-> This plugin is the core version of the WPOnepager Pro plugin that comes with all the premium landing pages, blocks and features you will ever need including full screen sections, multiple scroll animation, more animation for element, huge blocks collection, pre-made premium templates, form templates, and tons more. <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="OnePagr">Click here to purchase the best premium WordPress onepage builder now!</a>
+> This plugin is the core version of the WPOnepager Pro plugin that comes with all the premium landing pages, blocks and features you will ever need including full screen sections, multiple scroll animation, more animation for element, huge blocks collection, pre-made premium templates, form templates, and tons more. <a href="https://themesgrove.com/wp-onepager/?utm_source=wp-repo&utm_medium=link&utm_campaign=wponepager" rel="friend" title="WPOnepager">Click here to purchase the best premium WordPress onepage builder now!</a>

 We took the pain out of creating landing page and made it easy.
 Here's why smart business owners, designers, and developers love OnePagr, and you will too!